Why study as part of the CDT in Aerosol Science?

 - Opportunities to build a network for the future with a community across 7 universities and 50 industry and public sector partners.

-CAS brings together leading academic teams across a range of schools and faculties at 7 UK universities with industrial and public-sector partners in the areas of healthcare, material science, energy and transport, environment, consumer products and agrochemicals.
+The Aerosol Science CDT brings together leading academic teams across a range of schools and faculties at 7 UK universities with industrial and public-sector partners in the areas of healthcare, material science, energy and transport, environment, consumer products and agrochemicals.

 Projects provide the opportunity to combine the very latest techniques, with new approaches.